ericelliott/arraygen/README.md

 ## Why not just use `Array.prototype.slice()?`

 As you can see, the synchronous operations are probably better handled with native `array.slice()`.
 It's almost certainly less typing, anyway.
 This slice API is just a convenient way to pre-slice an array while you're grabbing the iterator.
+I would just use the built-in `slice()`, but the API has always bothered me a little.

 It might get more compelling if you experiment with using asynchronous events to trigger the `.next()` method calls...
 Enjoy.
 Let me know if you do anything interesting or fun with this.